-- 3. Microbiological Contaminants No samples taken for 2016 tested positive for Total Coliform or E.coli bacteria. - 4.
-Cryptosporidium Contaminants No samples taken for 2011 tested positive for Cryptosporidium.
-No samples taken in 2016.
+3. Microbiological Contaminants - No samples taken for 2017 tested positive for Total Coliform or E.coli bacteria.

+4. Cryptosporidium Contaminants - No samples taken for 2017 tested positive for Cryptosporidium.

-The water quality results in tables 1 & 2 are from testing done in 2016.
+The water quality results in tables 1 & 2 are from testing done in 2017.
 However, the state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.